 K-State has conducted research in the general area of bioenergy production for many years.
-KSU awards 150 doctorate degrees annually and its funding base for research exceeds $200 million.
+K-State awards 150 doctorate degrees annually and its funding base exceeds $211 million.
 In a typical year its research programs attract $110 million in outside funding from such federal agencies as NSF, USDA, DOE, DOD and EPA.

 If you would like to be added to our mailing list please send us an email at email@example.com.